beatriangu/Django_0_Oob/README.md

 Create Intern and Coffee classes with their  main components and functionalities required and test it.

 # ex02  5 classes 1 cup.
-Managing a class implementation and funcionalitys....
+Managing a class implementation and funcionalities....
 DRY = "DON´T REPEAT YOURSELF!!"

 # ex03  Glorious coffee machine!